How to Use GROUP BY Clause in PostgreSQL

 Let’s illustrate the above syntax step-by-step:

-● In the SELECT statement, specify a column list that you want to group.
+• Specify a column list in the SELECT statement that you want to group.

-● tab_name is a table to which the selected columns belong.
+• Replace “tab_name” with the table name to which the selected columns belong.

 Let’s head into the practical implementation of the Postgres GROUP BY clause: